Infectious Disease

 How to Avoid These Respiratory Sicknesses Floating Around

-Know the differences between coronavirus, flu, and RSV, and how they differ in symptoms, transmission, treatment, prevention, and vaccines.
+Know the differences between flu, RSV, and COVID-19, and how they differ in symptoms, transmission, treatment, and prevention.

 Mother checking child's temperature for coronavirus or flu